Second British Invasion: Background

-In the late 1970s and early 1980s, music from the United Kingdom was informed by the after-effects of the "punk/new wave" revolution.
-In 1979, "Roxanne" by the Police cracked the American Top 40, followed by the more modest chart successes of Elvis Costello, Sniff 'n' the Tears, the Pretenders, Gary Numan, Squeeze, and Joe Jackson, the latter scoring a new wave hit with "Is She Really Going Out with Him?"
-Scripps-Howard news service described this success as an early stage of the invasion.
+In the late 1970s and early 1980s, music from the United Kingdom was informed by the after-effects of the punk/new wave revolution.
+In 1979, "Roxanne" by the Police cracked the American Top 40, followed by the more modest chart successes of Elvis Costello, Sniff 'n' the Tears, the Pretenders, Gary Numan, Squeeze, and Joe Jackson; the latter scored a new wave hit with "Is She Really Going Out with Him?"
+Scripps-Howard news service has described this success as an early stage of the invasion.

-Music videos, having been a staple of British music television programmes for five years, had evolved into image-conscious short films.
+Music videos, which had been a staple of British music television programmes for about five years, evolved into image-conscious short films.
 At the same time, pop and rock music in the U.S. was undergoing a creative slump due to several factors, including audience fragmentation and the effects of the anti-disco backlash that reached its peak with Disco Demolition Night.
 Videos did not exist for most hits by US acts, and those that did were usually composed of footage from concert performances.
 When the cable music channel MTV launched on 1 August 1981, it had little choice but to play a large number of music videos from British new wave acts.
 The Buggles' 1979 hit "Video Killed the Radio Star" was the first music video shown on MTV in the U.S. To the surprise of the music industry, when MTV became available in a local market, record sales by acts played solely on the channel increased immediately and listeners phoned radio stations requesting to hear them.
 Also in 1981, Los Angeles radio station KROQ-FM began the Rock of the '80s format, which would make it the most popular station in that city.
 With British artists featuring heavily on the station, Rick Carroll of KROQ states, "There wasn't American product worthy of being played every three hours, so we had to look and listen to British imports to fill the void."
 In 2011, The Guardian felt that the launch of MTV (one of the paper's "50 key events in the history of pop music") played "a huge part" in the second British invasion.

 More hints of the impending invasion were observed in 1981 on the dance charts.
 Only seven of the top thirty groups of the dance rock chart Rockpool were of American origin, while later in the year, 12-inch singles by British groups began appearing on the Billboard Disco chart.
 The trend was particularly strong in Manhattan where import records and the British music press were convenient to obtain and where the New York Rocker warned that "Anglophilia" was hurting US underground acts.